ARM-software/abi-aa/aapcs64/aapcs64.rst

 to share ZA contents with its caller.
 This can be useful if an SME operation is split into several cooperating subroutines.

-The compatible-ZA interface is intended to be called from any function without requiring a change to PSTATE.ZA and is generally used in conjunction with the expectation that it `preserves ZA`_.
+The agnostic-ZA interface is intended to be called from any function without requiring a change to PSTATE.ZA and must preserve all state associated with PSTATE.ZA.

-Subroutines with a `private-ZA`_ interface, `shared-ZA`_ interface or `compatible-ZA`_ interface can (at their option) choose to guarantee that they `preserve ZA`_.
+Subroutines with a `private-ZA`_ interface and subroutines with a `shared-ZA`_ interface can both (at their option) choose to guarantee that they `preserve ZA`_.

 Parameter passing